Reviews12 min read

 Google Cloud Premium Tier Infrastructure

-Here's the thing most hosting reviews gloss over: not all cloud hosting is the same.
-Kinsta doesn't just run on Google Cloud — they run on Google's premium network tier.
-This means your traffic gets routed through Google's private global fiber network instead of bouncing around the public internet like a pinball.
-In practical terms?
-Lower latency, more consistent speeds, especially for visitors far from your data center.
+Here's what gets glossed over in most hosting reviews: not all cloud hosting performs the same way.
+Kinsta doesn't just run on Google Cloud — they use Google's premium network tier.
+Translation?
+Your traffic gets routed through Google's private fiber network instead of bouncing around the public internet like a pinball.
+In real terms, that means lower latency and more consistent speeds, especially if your visitors live far from your server location.

-During my testing week, I ran repeated speed tests from multiple geographic locations using GTmetrix and Pingdom.
-Average TTFB (Time to First Byte) across my test site sat between 90–140ms.
-That's genuinely competitive — some shared hosts I've tested can't hit those numbers from the same city, let alone across continents.
+During my testing week, I ran repeated speed tests from multiple locations using GTmetrix and Pingdom.
+My test site averaged between 90–140ms for TTFB (Time to First Byte).
+That's competitive — and I've tested shared hosts that can't touch those numbers from the same city.

 Cloudflare-Powered CDN (Free on All Plans)

-Kinsta includes a free Cloudflare-powered CDN on every single plan.
-No upsell, no add-on fee — and look, that actually matters when competitors are charging $20–50/month for comparable CDN coverage.
-The CDN serves your static assets from edge locations worldwide, which dramatically cuts load times for international visitors.
-I've got one site with a significant chunk of traffic from Southeast Asia — before switching to Kinsta, those users were seeing 3–4 second load times.
-Now it's consistently under a second.
-Real difference.
+Kinsta includes Cloudflare's CDN on every plan at no extra charge.
+No upsell, no hidden add-on fees — and that's a big deal when competitors charge $20–50/month for the same thing.
+Your static assets get served from edge locations worldwide, which means way faster load times for international visitors.
+One of my sites pulls heavy traffic from Southeast Asia, and before Kinsta, those users were seeing 3–4 second load times.
+Now?
+Consistently under a second.
+That's a real difference.

 The MyKinsta Dashboard